 (d) The Group has not provided any security covered under Section 186 and accordingly, the disclosure requirements to that extent does not apply to the Group.

 NOTE 44 RELATED PARTY DISCLOSURES

-A. Enterprises exercising control
+- A. Enterprises exercising control

-(i) Parent Company Unilever Plc
+- (i) Parent Company Unilever Plc

-B. Enterprises where control exists
+- B. Enterprises where control exists

-(i) Trust Hindustan Unilever Limited Securitisation of Retirement Benefit
+- (i) Trust

-Trust (100% control)

 C. Other Related Parties with whom the Group had transactions during the year